memfault/interrupt/_drafts/heartbeats.md

 ## Collecting Metrics from Devices

-Embedded systems have quirks which make them more difficult to track than web applications or mobile phones.
+Embedded systems have quirks that make them more difficult to track than web applications or mobile phones.
 Connectivity is slow and unreliable, timestamps are rarely accurate if they exist at all, and storage, CPU, RAM, power, and bandwidth are all limited.